Frequently Asked Questions

 • What is the shelf-life of my HIVE Collectors?

-The HIVE is currently verified for up to 9-month shelf-life at -20C.
-Testing of longer shelf-life periods is ongoing.
+The HIVE is currently verified for a shelf-life of up to 12-months after receipt when stored at -20C.

-Yes, thawing at 4C overnight is similar to thawing at room temperate for 30 minutes.
+Yes, thawing at 4C overnight is similar to thawing at room temperature for 30 minutes.

 • How long can my HIVE Collector be at room temperature prior to cell-loading?